-Ask yourself: what am I willing to give up?
+Ask yourself: What am I willing to give up?
 What is important to me that can´t be negotiated?

-When you thinking about questions to ask when moving abroad for work (or for other reasons), these simple questions will help you have a wider panorama of how to choose the best place for you.
+These simple questions will help you have a wider panorama of how to choose the best place for you.
 Or if the job offer is definitely worth it.

 One of my closest friends, when she moved to Argentina, joked that if she didn´t find the same lemons she used to buy in her home country, she will return.
 I laughed, knowing it was a joke, but deep inside, I knew those lemons actually mattered to her.

-This is a silly example, but same happens to other aspects.
 Say culture, language, or politics, so many aspects can completely change your perception of becoming an expat or realizing it´s not truly what you want.

 What You Should Consider Before Moving Abroad